 Yes, we have a staff of paid and volunteer people caring for the children in the Nursery Program.
 Nurseries are provided for the comfort of your children from newborn to age four during the 9:00am and 11:00am worship services.
 When you check your children in the nursery, you will receive a pager just in case your child needs you during service.
 If you don't think your child will be comfortable in the nursery, please bring them to worship with you.
 Children are always welcome!

 Can I bring my special needs child to church?

 Yes, we have a safe and comfortable Peace Room for special needs children.
 This room allows the children to spend time relaxing and spending time with God.
 The room is available on Wednesday evenings and Sunday mornings.
 Please contact our church office if you have any questions or would like to volunteer to work with God's special children.

 Do I dress up or can I wear shorts and sandals?

 Come as you are.
 We want you to have a comfortable experience here are St. Michael.
 We don't want a clothing choice to hinder you building a relationship with God.

 Will I be able to be anonymous or will you make me stand up in front of a bunch of people?

-No, you will not be asked to come to the altar and announce that you are new.
-We do ask the children to come to the altar for the children's message, but this is strictly voluntary.
-If you would like to pray at the altar, we do offer that at the conclusion of each service.
-If you would like us to contact you, fill out the visitor card located in the pews and place it in the offering tray when it is passed around.
+No, you will not be asked to stand or identify yourself as a visitor.
+You have the freedom to check things out.
+If you would like us to contact you, we invite you to fill out the visitor card located in front of your seat and place it in an offering plate.
 You can also stop by the Welcome Center in the lobby for more information.

 What are the people like there?